Entangled photons from quantum-dot-cavity systems under non-Markovian decoherence by pulsed excitation: Numerical Results

 Firstly, in order to validate numerically our eigenvalue separation algorithm for the process tensor, we take the QD-cavity system to be initialised in $\ket{XX}$, with the cavity in the vacuum state, and allowed to decay with no external driving.
 In this special case the dynamics can be solved in the two-excitation subspace, which comprises 5 levels~\cite{Cygorek2018_biex}.
 Labelling the levels of the full system by $\ket{\nu, n_H, n_V}$, where $\nu$ is the state of the QD, and $n_{H/V}$ are the occupations of the two cavity modes, the two-excitation subspace consists of the levels $\ket{XX, 0, 0}, \ket{X_H, 1, 0}, \ket{X_V, 0, 1}, \ket{G,2,0}$ and $\ket{G,0,2}.$

 The dynamics computed for the full Hilbert space can then be compared against those in the two-excitation subspace.
 For uniTEMPO calculations, we use a process tensor with external legs of dimension $3^2$ corresponding to the three eigenvalues $\lambda = \{0,1,2\}.$ We compare these numerically exact results to the dynamics computed using the polaron master equation, and to the dynamics in the absence of phonons, as shown in Fig.~\ref{fig:3}.
 Here and subsequently, we use the following set of parameters.
-The QD-cavity coupling $g$ and fine structure splitting $\delta_{\mathrm{fs}}$ are both equal to 0.1 meV, the biexciton binding energy $E_B$ is 1.5 meV, the cavity decay rate $\gamma$ is 0.25 ps$^{-1}$, corresponding to an intermediate coupling regime, and the phonon temperature is 10 K.
+The QD-cavity coupling $g$ and fine structure splitting $\delta_{\mathrm{fs}}$ are both equal to 0.1 meV, the biexciton binding energy $E_B$ is 1.5 meV, the cavity decay rate $\gamma$ is 0.25 ps$^{-1}$, corresponding to an intermediate coupling regime, and the phonon temperature is 10 K. High cavity coupling rates, as that chosen here, are of interest due to the role of the cavity in enhancing the direct two-photon emission channel, and prohibit a weak-coupling solution to the dynamics~\cite{Carmele2011}.

 As expected, the full space results agree with the 5-level system results in all cases, validating our process tensor time-evolution method.
 Furthermore, the time-dependent concurrence given by the PME agrees surprisingly well with the numerically exact result, especially at long times.
-This good agreement may only hold true for the single-time integrated concurrence considered here, and is likely to break down when looking at two-time integrated concurrences due to the failure of the polaron master equation to correctly capture multi-time correlations~\cite{Cosacchi2021}.
+The good agreement is attributed to the fact that the driving strengths considered here are weak compared to the characteristic energy scale of the phonon bath~\cite{McCutcheon2010}.
+It is important to note that the PME approach is unable to correctly capture multi-time correlations without a non-Markovian extension to the quantum regression theorem~\cite{McCutcheon2016}, and is known to systematically overestimate phonon-induced effects~\cite{Cosacchi2021}.
+The good agreement seen here is therefore specific to the single-time integrated concurrence used to measure the degree of entanglement, and will break down when looking at two-time integrated concurrences.